-But it doesn’t seem like the change in CCR5 is harmful on its own (except maybe being more likely to be affected by the West Nile Virus)6 so it’s not surprising that this change would stick around.
-There are examples where something that looks like it would be trouble is actually helpful.
+It doesn’t seem like the change in CCR5 is harmful on its own (except maybe being more likely to be affected by the West Nile Virus)6 so it’s not surprising that this change would stick around.
+But there are examples where something that looks like it would be trouble is actually helpful.

 A classic example of this is sickle cell anemia.
-The gene version involved in this deadly disease can actually sometimes protect people from malaria.
+The gene version involved in this deadly genetic disorder can actually sometimes protect people from malaria.

 Sickle cell anemia and malaria

-Sickle cell anemia is a genetic disease that makes people very sick.
+Sickle cell anemia is a genetic disorder that makes people very sick.
 This means that they may not be able to have children, and we would expect sickle cell disease to disappear.

 But sickle cell anemia is much more common than we expect.
 Why is that?